wgraba/wgraba.github.io/content/page/about.md

 While attending school, I worked as a Manufacturing Engineer at Helix Technology and [Brooks Automation](https://brooks.com) maintaining manufacturing processes and test systems.
-This led to a position as an Electrical Engineer.
+This led to a position as an Electrical Engineer at Brooks.

 While working on USB communication for the
 [835 Vacuum Quality Monitor (VQM)](https://www.mks.com/f/835-vacuum-quality-monitor),